Reviews You Can Rely On

 Lead Removal

-The first of our contaminant removal tests, lead removal is responsible for one-fourth of the final score for the ZeroWater 23-Cup's.
-To rank and score this, we dissolved lead shavings into peracetic acid, then mixed that into some water to make some lead-contaminated water well above the acceptable EPA limits.
-After filtering this tainted water, we sent sample into a lab to measure the concentrations for us to determine results.
-We repeated a similar procedure for each different contaminant metric and used the same results for each ZeroWater pitcher, as they use the identical filter cartridge in each product.
-This filter did exceptionally well in this test, removing the vast majority of the lead and earning one of the top scores overall.
+We repeated a similar procedure for each different contaminant metric and used the same results for each ZeroWater pitcher, as they all use the identical filter cartridge.
+This filter performed exceptionally well in this test, removing the vast majority of the lead and earning one of the top overall scores.

 The ZeroWater 23-Cup removed 99.9% of the lead in the water, leaving it at a level 7.5 times lower than the EPA standard.